seanrose/box-arcade/README.md

 box-token-generator
 ===================

-A Simple Flask App for generating and refreshing access tokens
+A Simple Flask App for generating and refreshing access tokens for [Box OAuth 2](http://developers.box.com/oauth/)

-Live demo here: https://box-token-generator.herokuapp.com
+Live demo here: https://box-token-generator.herokuapp.com *You shouldn't use production client credentials or login information with the demo–NEVER share your production client secret with anyone*

 Installation
 ------------